Qthan/alpaca/README.md

-The Alpaca LLama Compiler
+The Alpaca Compiler for LLama
 -------------------------

-Compiler project for the  compiler course
+Compiler project for NTUA compilers course.

 The language scpecification can be found [here](http://courses.softlab.ntua.gr/compilers/2012a/llama2012.pdf) in greek.